-- The weighting of each assessment in your course that contributes to your final grade, if applicable. - The assessment policy for resits, second results and alternative assessments, if they are different from the policies in this document. - The time frame for getting your marked assessments back from tutors, if they are different from those stated in this document. - The penalties for handing assessments in late, if they are different from those stated in this document.
+- The weighting of each assessment in your course that contributes to your final grade, if applicable. - The assessment policy for resits, second results and alternative assessments, if they are different from the policies in this handbook. - The time frame for getting your marked assessments back from tutors, if they are different from those stated in this handbook. - The penalties for handing assessments in late, if they are different from those stated in this handbook.
 These may be different for each course.

-If you do not receive this information, talk to the course tutor or Manager/Programme Leader.
+If you do not receive this information, talk to the course tutor or Portfolio Manager or Programme Leader.